e-gun/HipparchiaGoServer/README.md

 ## some further notes

 - ask google about adding a user and database to postgresql; but the easiest way is probably:
-  - execute `psql postgres` from the command line of a terminal.
+  - from the command line of a terminal execute `psql postgres` (or `sudo su postgres psql postgres` if you do not have permission to do the first).
 NB: `Postgres.app` on macOS will install `psql` somewhere where you can't just type `psql postgres` to get into the database...
   - then send the next two commands from the postgres shell:
     - `CREATE USER hippa_wr WITH PASSWORD 'some_random_password';`
     - `CREATE DATABASE "hipparchiaDB";`